dadigavasavipriya/ResourceHub/Web Development/README.md

       <tr>
         <td><a href="https://www.browserstack.com/guide/web-development-in-python-guide"> Introduction to Python web development</a></td>
         <td>
-           This guide gives you a complete info on why python for web development along with the raod mao to completely guide you on this python web development through  different framework,libraries etc.
+           This guide gives you a complete info on why python for web development completely guide you on this python web development through  different framework,libraries etc.
          </td>
       </tr>
       <tr>
         <td><a href="https://github.com/HHHMHA/django-roadmap">Django Roadmap</a></td>
         <td>
-         Here is a respository to check out the complete Django raodmap.
+         Here is a respository to check out the complete Django roadmap.
         </td>
       </tr>
        <tr>